Pranjal101Shrivastava/TextSummarizerAI/README.md

 # TextSummarizerAI
 This is a Rag based AI Model.
 It is built using various models from aws bedrock.
 This model will summarize the documents given to it.
-It can also answers your questions asked on the given document.
+It can also answers your questions asked on the given document

 ## Features
 - Summarize large documents